 - Current Team

 In year two, the Eagles did not let up.
-Oklahoma Wesleyan University again topped the 30-win plateau finishing 31-24 and 3rd in the MCAC.
-Parker again led OKWU to the MCAC Conference Tournament semi-finals.
-The 2013 campaign saw 7 players named MCAC All-Conference including Freshman of the Year honors for CJ Gregory.
+Oklahoma Wesleyan University again topped the 30-win plateau finishing 31-23 and 3rd in the MCAC.
+Parker led OKWU to the MCAC Tournament semifinals and had seven players named All-MCAC, including Freshman of the Year honors for CJ Gregory.

-Prior to coming to Oklahoma Wesleyan, Parker spent the previous three seasons as an assistant at California Baptist University.
-During his time there, the Lancers baseball program reached new heights.
-In 2010, Parker assisted CBU in finishing 49-15, ranking #3 nationally, and making just the second ever trip to the Avista-NAIA World Series.
-Cal Baptist won the Golden State Athletic Conference twice in Parker’s three seasons.
+Prior to coming to Oklahoma Wesleyan, Parker spent three seasons as an assistant at California Baptist University.
+During his time there, the Lancers baseball program reached new heights, including a record-breaking 49-15, No. 3 national ranking, and making just the second ever trip to the Avista-NAIA World Series in 2010.
+CBU won the Golden State Athletic Conference (GSAC) twice in Parker’s three seasons.
 Additionally, Coach Parker coached the All-Conference shortstop each of his three seasons including the GSAC Player of the Year in both 2010 and 2011.
-Parker saw six players drafted during his tenure with the Lancers.
+The Lancers had six players selected in the MLB Amateur Draft during his tenure there.

-Parker also spent two summers as an assistant coach with the Chillicothe (Mo.)
+Parker spent two summers as an assistant coach with the Chillicothe (Mo.)
 Mudcats, leading them to the 2006 Missouri Iowa Nebraska Kansas (M.I.N.K) League championship and an appearance in the 2006 NBC World Series.
-During the summers between his collegiate career, Coach Parker also coached with the Batesville and Searcy American Legion teams from 2002-05 and led Batesville American Legion to the 2004 Arkansas American Legion championship game.

 Parker and his wife, Lindsey, reside in Bartlesville.

 2017 – 51-12

 2015 – 49-14